 DIY Shaving Cream Recipe & Guide: Shave Naturally, Shave Safely!

 The issue is not something that can be decided by a coin toss.
 This is deeply rooted in how we perceive ourselves, how we shape our identities (or how they formed) and whether or not we wish to follow modern beauty trends and practices.
-For instance, at the moment, growing a beard has become quite fashionable for a lot of men, but does that mean that you would be ‘out of style’ for shaving?
+For instance, at the moment, growing a beard has become quite fashionable for a lot of men.
+Does that mean that you would be ‘out of style’ for shaving?
 No!
-Well, if you didn’t use our Natural Assuage Shaving Cream you might be 😉
+Well, if you didn’t use our Natural Assuage Shaving Cream you might be.

 However, for those among us who do shave, whether on a regular basis or only occasionally, there are a few tips, secrets and pointers I’d give to anyone that can really save you some money and give you healthier skin overall.
 If the point of shaving is to have a neater self-image, then it would make sense that the products we use when shaving help to promote a healthier complexion overall all too, right?
 Well, that’s not always the case and I’ll explain why below.